 A grant is funding that does not have to repaid.
-This grant is applied toward tuition costs.
-Offered by PTS, regardless of denominational affiliation.
+The Tuition Grant is applied toward tuition costs.
+This aid is offered by PTS, regardless of denominational affiliation.

-1) Submit a PTS Financial Aid Application with W2 copies.
-If applicable, submit documentation of Social Security benefits; Food Stamps; signed copy of foriegn, Puerto Rico, or other US territory Tax Form.
+- Submit a PTS Financial Aid Application .
+If applicable, submit documentation of Social Security benefits; signed copy of foreign, Puerto Rico, or other US territory Tax Form.

-2) File a FAFSA at www.fafsa.ed.gov.
-Use the IRS Data Retrieval Tool (IDR) to bring your tax information into the FAFSA.
+- File a FAFSA at www.fafsa.ed.gov.
+Use the IRS Data Retrieval Tool (IDR) to transfer your tax information into the FAFSA.

-3) If choosing not to use the IRS Data Retrieval Tool (IDR), call or go online to the IRS and request a Tax Transcript.
-The signed Tax Transcript must be submitted to the Financial Aid Office.
+- If choosing not to use the IRS Data Retrieval Tool (IDR), a signed Tax Transcript must be submitted to the Financial Aid Office.
+A Tax Transcript can be obtained from the IRS at 800-908-9946 or on-line at www.irs.gov.
 Copies of Federal 1040s will no longer be accepted by PTS.

 An application will be considered incomplete without the IRS Data Retrieval Tool or the Tax Transcript and will not be processed.

 What is the deadline?

 The Financial Aid Office is currently accepting complete Financial Aid Packets for the 2015-2016 academic year.
 Applications are reviewed on a "first come- first served" basis, until funds are expended.
 Early application is encouraged.
 Incomplete packets will not be processed.
 Students must re-apply each academic year.
 A student is NOT guaranteed to receive need-based aid every year.
 He/she must qualify financially and submit the application early.
 Additional details can be found under the Frequently Asked Questions section.